Corps de Ballet

 Joined Boston Ballet in 2009

-Corina Gill began training in San Diego, California with Sylvia Palmer and Ahita Ardalan.
-She completed her training under scholarship with David Allan at the University of California, Irvine where she graduated with a BA in Dance.
-Once completing her studies, Gill went on to perform as a company dancer with Eliot Feld's Ballet Tech, San Diego Ballet, Ballet Pacifica, State Street Ballet and Molly Lynch's National Choreographer's Initiative.
+Corina Gill began her dance training in San Diego, California, with Sylvia Palmer and Ahita Ardalan.
+She completed her studies under scholarship with David Allan at the University of California, Irvine where she graduated with a BA in Dance.
+Gill went on to perform as a company dancer with Eliot Feld's Ballet Tech, San Diego Ballet, Ballet Pacifica, State Street Ballet and Molly Lynch's National Choreographer's Initiative.